virgesmith/demographyMicrosim/README.md

 #### Fertility/mortality rate data

-- fertility and mortality rate by ethnicity data, specific to Tower Hamlets.
-This is used to project the population forward in time by microsimulation.

-Fertility and mortality rate data is taken from the Ethpop database @Nik can you provide more background/detail?, and gives rates by ethnicity and single year of age, for the entire borough, but does not differentiate on any smaller geographical scale.
+Fertility and mortality rate data is provided by the [NewETHPOP](www.ethpop.org) project, and gives rates by ethnicity and single year of age, for the entire borough, but does not differentiate on any smaller geographical scale.

 There is significant variation in the rates for different ethnicities, and it is important that our microsimulation captures this.

+- [TowerHamletsFertility.csv](data/TowerHamletsFertility.csv) - annual fertility rate for (female) persons by age and ethnicity
+- [TowerHamletsMortality.csv](data/TowerHamletsMortality.csv.csv) - annual mortility rate for persons by age and ethnicity

 #### Geographical Data

-This data consists of shapefiles of MSOAs within Tower Hamlets, and is purely for geographic visualisation of the microsimulation results.
+The boundary data is sourced from [ONS](https://www.ons.gov.uk/methodology/geography/geographicalproducts/digitalboundaries) data consists of shapefiles for the 32 MSOAs within Tower Hamlets, and is purely for geographic visualisation of the microsimulation results.

 ### Methodology